KoddiDev-Test/launch-darkly-check/README.md

 # LaunchDarkly Env Diff
-Thise repo is a test repo to test and refine the LaunchDarkly Environment Difference Checker
+Thise repo is a test repo to test and refine the LaunchDarkly Environment Difference Checker.